 - Providing medial and psychological support to those sick or most in need.
 Our team members with a medical or psychological background can engage in this kind of work.

 - Supporting lawyers working on asylum applications (any lawyers on our team will be able to do this).
 Our team is also looking for Greek lawyers, since a Greek lawyer must be involved in every legal step taken by the refugees.

 - Working at the shores and looking for new boats.
 If boats arrive at the shores (this is rare at this time, as most boats are picked up by the coast guard/Frontex etc. before they reach the shore) there will be a need to provide basic assistance and first aid at the beach.

 - Engaging in research and attending weekly meetings of the UNHCR as well as other NGOs.
 This includes documenting the meetings in written form, reporting back to the team on ground as well as our head of project Anja Schneider.

 Conditions of Participation

 Minimum stay: Staying for one to two weeks has not proven to be efficient, as everyone will need a couple of days to adjust and settle in both at the apartment and at work.
-Therefore, we are looking for volunteers that are able to stay for a minimum of three week or longer.
+Therefore, we are looking for volunteers that are able to stay for a minimum of four week or longer.
 There are exceptions for applicants who speak Arabic, Farsi, Urdu, or Greek and those who have our prioritized qualifications (Medics, (Greek) lawyers).